-4.1 Global-level Blocking
+4.1 Global-Level Blocking

-Inspired by SIRT [6], we know that processing the whole system matrix simultaneously is feasible.
-[33] introduced the preliminary idea of a sorting-based blocking.
-In this subsection, we provide the methodology of leveraging the global-level sparsity pattern of system matrix and detailed design of the blocking technique.
+Inspired by SIRT [19], we know simultaneously processing the whole system matrix is feasible.
+In this subsection, we provide a sorting-based blocking approach by leveraging the global-level sparsity pattern of system matrix.
 Figure 4 shows the methodology.
-After shifting all nonzero elements to the left, the system matrix has a global sparsity pattern as shown in (a).
-We can make two observations about this pattern: 1)number of nonzero elements(nnz) of each row falls into a narrow range; 2)the average of these nnz is close to the median of such range.
+According to the physical interpretation of system matrix, after shifting all its nonzero elements to the left, it has a global sparsity pattern as shown in (a).
+We can make two observations about this pattern: 1) number of nonzero elements(nnz) of each row falls into a narrow range; 2) the average of these nnz is close to the median of such range.
 Accordingly, after sorting the rows by nnz, the nonzero elements chunk will have a shape as shown in (b).
 Such shape can approximate to a right trapezoid as shown in (c).
 This trapezoid can then be transformed to a rectangle (dense block) by cutting the acute angle along a proper vertical line and rotating the cut off triangle 180° to fill the top-right indentation, as illustrated in (c)-(e).